 We are grateful to the DOD PRMRP for funding support.

 Aptamers are oligonucleotide sequences capable of folding into secondary structures that bind with high affinities to target molecules.
-We are interested in the discovery of novel aptamers and the use of these aptamers for biomedical applications, ranging from cell manufacturing to targeted drug delivery to SARS-CoV-2 diagnostics.
+We are interested in discovering novel aptamers and developing these aptamers for biomedical applications, ranging from cell therapy manufacturing to diagnostics to targeted drug delivery.

 Selected recent publications: